Understand that food addiction is a disease

 Eat smaller portions of the foods

 - Don’t go overboard on exercise; instead, incorporate activity into daily life.
-Exercise is important for overall health, but focusing too much on it can make someone feel like they’ve failed if they don’t follow through with all their planned workouts or reach whatever goals they set for themselves (such as losing 10 pounds).
+Exercise is important for overall health, but focusing too much on it can make someone feel like they’ve failed.

-- Instead, focus on how much physical activity you do every day and develop habits that get you moving naturally throughout your day: taking the stairs instead of an elevator or escalator; parking farther away from stores so that you have more steps to walk; walking or riding bikes instead of driving whenever possible.
+- Instead, focus on how much physical activity you do every day and develop healthy habits that get you moving naturally throughout your day.

 Reward yourself for making healthy choices